 Coupled with research proving the relationship between physical fitness and academic success, Kirksey uses the heart rate data he collects through the IHT Spirit System software on IDEA’s students to correlate time spent exercising with improved behavior as well as academic success.
 The data has been so compelling, he said, that principals, academic teachers and other administrators are making sure students don’t miss exercise time.

 “We have students who are going through three-hour academic interventions,” Kirksey explained.
-“We went to the [principals] and asked [that the P.E. teacher get] to work with the kids who are in academic intervention.
+“We went to the and asked to work with the kids who are in academic intervention.
 Let us be the 15-20 minute break when those kids come outside.”

 Recess during the intervention is structured, Kirksey said, and students have to meet activity goals.
 The goals not only help students improve their fitness (they check their heart rate every three minutes to make sure it’s elevated), the students return to the classroom energized and ready to learn.